tuannghiapham2210/tuannghiapham2210/README.md

 ### 🚀 About Me

 * Currently an 18-year-old Computer Science Undergraduate at VNU University of Engineering and Technology (first year)
-* I'm new to the field, currently taking courses in Advanced Programming and many more.
+* I'm new to the field, currently taking courses in Advanced Programming and DSA, Linear Algebra, Discrete Math, etc.
 * I speak Vietnamese and English fluently

 <br>